jgagne/ajovt3-zs21-vskk/06-storytelling.md

 > The universe is made of stories, not atoms.
 >
-> —[Bobette Buster](http://www.bobettebuster.com), storyteller, author, and consultant
+> — [Bobette Buster](http://www.bobettebuster.com), storyteller, author, and consultant

 > Words are one of the most powerful design materials available.
 They convey deeply complex meanings in a compact space.
 >
-> —[Scott Kubie](https://alistapart.com/article/writing-for-designers-excerpt/), designer, author, and digital strategist
+> — [Scott Kubie](https://alistapart.com/article/writing-for-designers-excerpt/), designer, author, and digital strategist

 ## Homework